Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 Bingsu is a variety of Korean shaved ice in which a block of frozen milk or cream is grated to create a fluffy, cloud-like dessert.
 Icy yet creamy, it can be garnished with various sweet toppings, which traditionally include red beans, tteok, chopped fruit, groundnut powder, and condensed milk.

-Most bakeries and ice cream parlors stock traditional and contemporary varieties of Bingsu during summertime when Koreans flock to find some respite from the heat.
+Most bakeries and ice cream parlors stock both traditional and contemporary Bingsu varieties during the summer, when Koreans flock to find respite from the heat.

 8. Japchae (잡채)